NURSING 1010OL - Research Methods and Evidence Based Practice

 Much of the feedback was contradictory with some comments stating the course was well organised and other stating it was poorly organised.

-There were comments regarding lack of learning outcomes which is surprising given weekly outcomes are clearly stated in the study guide and are reiterated at the beginning of each lecture.
+There were comments regarding lack of learning outcomes which is surprising given weekly outcomes are clearly stated in the study guide are in the weekly modules and are discussed in the lectures.

 The most concerning comments related to the perception that research does not relate to nursing.
 It may be hard to understand at this stage in your career but research is the foundation of evidence based practice.
 The ability to think critically is an essential skill in providing quality safe nursing care.
 This is what differentiates a RN from a care worker.

 There was some feedback regarding the workload.
 Many changes have been made in response to this feedback.
 The assessments have been changed, team based learning has been introduced and some lectures reviewed.
 Student feebback from semester 1 was positive.